 Disappearance (Sublimation) of Naphthalene Balls

 Well, maybe I should talk about examples of sublimation in chemistry too.
-That’s why the very next one in my list of top 6 sublimation examples in daily life is the disappearance of naphthalene balls.
+That’s why the very next one on my list is the disappearance of naphthalene balls.

 A naphthalene ball is nothing but a pack of benzene rings that disappears due to the process of sublimation.